-The parties agree that the current monthly rent for this periodic tenancy is \$1,053.00 payable on the first of each month.
-A security deposit of \$475.00 was collected at the start of the tenancy and is still held by the landlord.
+The parties agree that the monthly rent for this tenancy is \$2,450.00 payable on the first of each month.
+A security deposit of \$1,225.00 was collected at the start of the tenancy and is still held by the landlord.

+The landlord has issued multiple 1 Month Notices on the tenants.
+The parties agree that the present application seeks to dispute notices dated December 28, 2021, January 13, 2022 and January 26, 2022.
+Copies of the notices were submitted into documentary evidence.

-The landlord issued a 1 Month Notice dated December 30, 2021.
-A copy of the notice was submitted into documentary evidence.
-One of the reasons provided on the notice for the tenancy to end is that the tenants have been repeatedly late paying rent.
-The notice notes late payments, most recently on February 2021, November 2021 and December 2021.
-The landlord submitted a ledger showing the dates and amount paid towards rent.
+The reason provided on the January 13, 2022 notice for the tenancy to end is that the tenants have been repeatedly late paying rent.
+The landlord submits that the tenants have paid February rent on February 4, 2021, March rent on March 4, 2021, August rent on August 3, 2021, November rent on November 2, 2021 and January rent on January 5, 2022.
+The landlord submitted copies of electronic fund transfer statements showing the dates and amounts paid.

-The tenants confirm that they were late in paying rent for the months cited by the landlord.
-The tenants provided written submissions stating that they were not late for the majority of the tenancy and complaining about the conduct of the landlord and their agents.
+The tenants confirm that they were late in paying rent on the dates cited by the landlord.
+The tenants say that they were not late by many days, faced financial hardships and some of the dates that rent was due fell on statutory holidays so they cannot be expected to make payments on those dates.